Burekasim/CrazyMouse/README.md

 # CrazyMouse
 ### Did your co-worker forget to lock the computer again when he left the room?
-## Run CrazyMouse.exe on his computer!
+## Run CrazyMouse.exe on his/her computer!

 **What does it do?**

-This is a very simple piece of Python code that uses a PyAutoGUI, time and random python library to move the mouse randomly on the screen forever (or until the computer restarts).
+This is a very simple piece of Python code that uses a [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/), time and random python library to move the mouse randomly on the screen forever (or until the computer restarts).

-**Why did you write this?**
+**Why did I write this?**

 My co-workers took over my computer when I left the room for a few moments, and I was looking for a creative way to avenge them.

 **H E L P !!!, someone installed it for me on the computer, how do I disable it?**

-Very simple, using the Task Manager or by restarting the computer.
+It's really simple, you can close the program via Windows Task Manager or by restarting your computer.

 ###### (If this keeps happening, then your co-worker is very creative and he made sure to run it while the computer boots.)